 Address by Dr. Amy Khor, Senior Minister of State for Health and Environment & Water Resources

 Women are the main decision makers of family food and nutrition choices with more than 90% of all home food consumer purchases made by women.
 But are there enough women in leadership in the food nutrition innovation sectors that amplify the views and concerns of the everyday woman consumer?
-Meet the women who in their daily working lives are at the frontlines of the food science business – top level management at MNCs, scientists/academics, business owners and policymakers.
+Meet the women who in their daily working lives are at the frontlines of the food science business – top-level management at MNCs, scientists/academics and business owners.
 What do their jobs entail?
 How do they see the future of food and nutrition innovation for women?
-How are they bridging potential gender specific food needs?
+How are they bridging potential gender-specific food needs?

 What constitutes healthy eating in 2019?
 Singaporeans’ healthy life expectancy has not increased as much as their life expectancy.
 In 2017 in his National Day Rally speech PM Lee said that on average we live to 82 years and out of this, we experience eight years of ill health.
 Much of this has to do with what we eat.
 Singapore sadly also has the 2nd highest proportion of diabetics in the world among developed nations.
 If nothing is done, diabetes is projected to affect more than one million Singaporeans by 2050.
 In a country globally known for being a food paradise, is it possible to reverse these negative health trends?

 This panel will discuss the pros and cons of not just the diet fads of the moment – but how and what to eat to increase “healthy life expectancy” and what we can do to tackle the rising threat of diabetes.